nosarthur/nosarthur.github.io/_posts/2018-02-10-quantum-computing.md

 * [Microsoft station-Q](https://www.microsoft.com/en-us/research/group/microsoft-quantum-santa-barbara-station-q/): [topological quantum computing](https://en.wikipedia.org/wiki/Topological_quantum_computer) (theory only)
 * [D-Wave](https://www.dwavesys.com): superconductor based [adiabatic quantum computing](https://en.wikipedia.org/wiki/Adiabatic_quantum_computation)

-To make things worse, they all specialize in some specific quantum computing architecture and there are not many openings.
+To make things worse, they all specialize in some specific architecture and openings are scarce.
-Thus in order to be hired, one basically needs to graduate from a handful academic labs with flying colors.
+Thus to be hired, one needs to graduate from a handful academic labs with flying colors.
 As a result, most quantum computing graduates (not so many to start with) went to finance companies or software companies, just like most other physics and math PhDs.

-Fortunately, more and more companies start to invest in quantum computing nowadays.
+Fortunately, more companies start to invest in quantum computing now.
 A comprehensive list of such public and private companies can be found on the [quantum computing report website](https://quantumcomputingreport.com/players/).

 The current status of the major players are as follows